shashwatsing/assignment1-handout/README.md

 python download.py
 ```

-**IMPORTANT:** Please copy your solutions from assignment0 (i.e., the
+**IMPORTANT:** Please replace the `utils` directory with your
-`utils` directory) into the `quadrotor_simulator_py` directory.
-The
-functions you write in this assignment depend on completion of the
+solutions from assignment0.
+The functions you write in this assignment
-previous assignment.
+depend on completion of the previous assignment.

 ## 1. Quadrotor Simulator (50 points)
 The quadrotor simulator is contained in `quadrotor_simulator_py`.
 You